Beat the Curse Out of Him

 - In Tales of Vesperia, Estelle is Brainwashed and Crazy by Alexei, so it's up to Yuri to free her by beating her senseless.

-- Subverted in BlazBlue: Chrono Phantasma.
+- Subverted at first in BlazBlue: Chrono Phantasma.
 In her arcade path, Makoto tries to beat some sense into the Brainwashed and Crazy Tsubaki.
-Two battles later, Tsubaki is still brainwashed, and only the local Time Crash prevents the confrontation from ending fatally for one of the fighters.
+Two battles later, Tsubaki escapes control, but is quickly overcome again, and only the local Time Crash prevents the confrontation from escalating into a full-blown deathmatch.

 - In The Powerpuff Girls, Him turned the entire town evil and all attempts to resolve the matter peacefully failed... until the girl beat the tar out of the Townsville citizens.
 The girls convinced themselves the Brainwashed and Crazy Townsvillians actually were not their loved ones (Since, as the heroes of Townsville, everyone adored the girls).
 The curse only breaks after the girls beat the tar out of Him and force him to retreat.